PUprint revolution in 3d printing

 What type of polymers are these materials?

-The PUPrint materials are thermoset polyurethane elastomers.
+The PUprint materials are 2K thermoset polyurethane elastomers.

 Unlike TPU (Thermoplastic Polyurethane), thermoset materials benefit from a very stable chemical structure, providing high performance and durability.